ibm-cloud-docs/vpc/vpn-add-connection.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To create a VPN connection by using the CLI, enter the following command:
+To create a VPN connection from the CLI, enter the following command:

 ```sh
 ibmcloud is vpn-gateway-connection-create CONNECTION_NAME VPN_GATEWAY_ID PEER_ADDRESS PRESHARED_KEY